Rap City: The Freestyle Booth

 One of the most prominent and most popular segments of the show has been the freestyle booth.
 The booth was a segment that was added when Rap City becomes a studio format renamed Rap City Tha Basement.
-Producer John Tucker is credited with creating the now iconic segment The Booth located in the basement bathroom, the elements gave a real grass roots raw feel the show.
+Producer John Tucker is credited with creating the now iconic segment The Booth located in the basement bathroom, where the elements gave a grassroots, raw feel to the show.
 In these particular segments, the guests would lay exclusive new (or often recycled) vocals on the spot.
-This came to place around Big Tigger's tenure, which also included a guest DJ every week.
+This came to be around Big Tigger's tenure, which also included a guest DJ every week.
 Seemingly, this concept was scrapped when "Tha Basement" concept left but it has since returned.
 This is now seen as a major staple of Rap City, although no hosts other than Joe Clair and Big Tigger have joined in during the freestyle sessions.
-On several occasions back in the early 2000s (decade), the freestyle booth was mostly, if not completely uncensored.
-Also when special guests come and leave they leave with a signature, in the booth, on the wall.
+When Rap City premiered in 2005, the show featured a different studio, which replaced the basement.
+Instead of the basement bathroom, artists would freestyle in an elevator room, where they would often leave their signatures on the wall.

 Finale

-On October 1, 2008, BET officially canceled Rap City, its last airing was Saturday, November 8, 2008, and was replaced by now-cancelled The Deal on November 10, 2008.
+On October 1, 2008, BET officially canceled Rap City.
+Its last airing was Saturday, November 8, 2008, and was replaced by now-cancelled The Deal on November 10, 2008.
 On Friday, June 12, 2009, a Rap City: Relapse special was aired on BET hosted by Big Tigger with guest Eminem.
 On November 6, 2013, Rap City returned with another special called EM360 with guest Eminem to promote his album The Marshall Mathers LP 2.
 In 2021, a Rap City '21 special was aired with Big Tigger as a host, with Fat Joe as guest.

+Legacy

+In 2023, a documentary about this series, Welcome to Rap City, premiered on BET for three episodes.
+It also aired on VH1 and streamed on Paramount+.